matloff/FarewellAddress/Address.md

 Ever since Socrates, teachers have complained about reduced student quality.
 One must also treat such claims with a healthy dose of skepticism.

 But I think there is something much more fundamental--a declining willingness to think about some topic *really intensely*, for an extended period of time.
 University students have always treated Teaching Assistants asa First Resort rather than a Last one, essentially expecting full solutions from a TA rather than the TA merely pointing them in the right direction.
-Many instructors implicitly encourage such attitudes.
+I don't blame them, as many instructors implicitly encourage such attitudes.
 I regard all of this as a serious problem for our economy, society and so on.

 *K-12 math education*